2026–27 UEFA Nations League: Format

 In all two-legged ties, the higher-ranked teams host the second leg.
 The team that scores more goals on aggregate is the winner.
 If the aggregate score is level, extra time is played (the away goals rule is not applied).
 If the score remains level after extra time, a penalty shoot-out is used to decide the winner.

 UEFA Euro 2028 qualifying

-The 2026–27 UEFA Nations League is expected to be linked with UEFA Euro 2028 qualifying, providing teams another chance to qualify for UEFA Euro 2028.
-However, this is pending the formal approval of the format and regulations of UEFA Euro 2028.
+The 2026–27 UEFA Nations League is expected to be linked with UEFA Euro 2028 qualifying, providing teams with another chance to qualify for UEFA Euro 2028.

+Two to four of the spots for UEFA Euro 2028 (depending on host nation qualification) will be determined through play-offs in March 2028.
+The play-offs will include the remaining runners-up from the qualifying groups (between two and four, depending on whether hosts are amongst these teams) and the best-ranked non-qualified group winners from the 2026–27 UEFA Nations League.
+The play-off structure depends on the number of host nation slots used: